MORE

 favorite beverage was apple cider, though he kept a rare wine collection

-himself was almost a vegetarian.
-He used meat as a condiment.
+used meat only as a condiment.

 He laid the first parquet floor in America.